 The due dates for registration are posted on each school’s flyer.
-Registration forms along with payment may be submitted to the site coordinator or to the location indicated on the flyer.
+Registration forms may be submitted to the site coordinator or to the location indicated on the flyer.
 Note: Your registration form will be returned if it is not COMPLETELY filled out.
-This may delay registration and confirmation of class selection.
+This may delay registration and confirmation of registration.

-Q: How will I know if my student’s registration and class selection is confirmed?
+Q: How will I know if my student’s registration is confirmed?

 You will be notified as soon as possible if we are unable to accommodate/register your student, or if your student is placed on a wait-list.